 For others, hot coffee like espresso might be a little irritating on your stomach

-Instead of avoiding coffee all together, make the switch to cold brew coffee!
+Instead of avoiding coffee altogether, you can make the switch to cold brew coffee!

 Coffee consumption has been proven to increase the rate of digestion in your stomach, as well as to cause high levels of acid in the stomach itself.
-For those of you who battle with heart burn or other issues caused by an acidic stomach, traditional hot coffee or espresso just might not work for you.
+For those of you who battle with heartburn or other issues caused by an acidic stomach, traditional black coffee or espresso might not be okay for you

 Another drawback of hot coffee or espresso is the amount of “cafestol” released through the extraction of a traditional heating process.
 Essentially, the higher the heat necessary for extraction, the more of this harmful substance is released.